 Hear and Meet a Holocaust Survivor

-For over three decades, Holocaust survivors have volunteered their time at the Museum of Tolerance to speak about their experiences during World War II.
-Over 50,000 visitors per year meet and hear a Holocaust Survivor.
-These survivors have been the most effective ambassadors of memory, hope and tolerance.
+For over three decades, Holocaust Survivors have volunteered their time at the Museum of Tolerance to speak about their experiences during World War II.
+Over 50,000 visitors per year meet and hear a Holocaust Survivor or 2nd Generation speaker.
+These speakers are ambassadors of memory, hope, and tolerance.

-The Museum of Tolerance is proud to offer live Holocaust survivor talks IN-PERSON at the Museum of Tolerance every Sunday at 1:00pm and 3:00pm.
+The Museum of Tolerance is proud to offer this speaker series IN-PERSON at the Museum of Tolerance every Sunday at 1:00pm and 3:00pm.
 (Included with admission)

 IN-PERSON LIVE PRESENTATION